Game Over: Commission to Protect Youth Athletes

 James Carpenter, Esq., Former Chief, Family Violence and Sexual Assault Unit, Philadelphia D.A.
 Office

-Melissa Jampol, Esq., former Assistant US Attorney, New Jersey
+Melissa Jampol, Esq., Member, Epstein Becker Green; Former Assistant U.S. Attorney, New Jersey

 Kathleen Faller, MSW, Professor Emerita of Children and Families in the School of Social Work at the University of Michigan; Director, Family Assessment Clinic; Principal Investigator on the University of Michigan site of National Child Welfare Workforce Institute